-Wits Journalism is a programme for aspirant and working journalists.
-Located in Johannesburg – at the heart of the country’s media – it is well placed to work closely with the industry and working professionals to ensure a rich and exciting centre of teaching, training, research and public engagement.
+The Wits Centre for Journalism offers several study programmes for aspirant and working journalists.
+Located in Johannesburg – at the heart of the country’s media – it is well placed to work closely with both the industry and working professionals to ensure a rich and exciting centre of teaching, training, research and public engagement.
 The department is steeped in a tradition of independent, critical, quality journalism.

-Courses are taught by journalists with many years of experience and seniority in the profession including Prof Anton Harber, Prof Franz Kruger, Prof Lesley Cowling, Dinesh Balliah and Kevin Davie.
-Adjunct lecturers include Ruth Becker and Alan Finlay.
+Courses are taught by journalists with many years of experience and seniority in the profession, including Prof Anton Harber, Prof Lesley Cowling, Dr Dinesh Balliah, Dr Nechama Brodie and Kevin Davie.

 We offer two streams: one for career-entry students, and one for mid-career journalists.